Amparanoia: Biography

 The line-up that made these albums fell apart late 1999.
 Amparo went on to record an album of children's songs which she released as Los Bebesones.

 A trip to Mexico late 2000 left its mark when she came into contact with the Zapatista communities in Chiapas.
 On returning to Spain, she organized a sound system mini-tour with like-minded musician friends to raise funds and Sánchez also went back to Mexico in March 2001 to take part in the Zapatista caravan in Mexico City.

-2002's Somos Viento resurrects a more acoustic blend of Cuban and reggae forms but with an Amparanoia twist.
-Violist Vesko Kountchev is from Bulgaria and introduces a new Balkan flavor to the mix, which is typical since the group lineup and guest artists always come from a wide range of musical cultures and usually a song or two per album has verses sung in English or French.
-But the international flavor of Amparanoia's evolving sound just seems to be a natural outgrowth of Amparo Sánchez's open, inviting musical personality.
+2002's Somos Viento blends Cuban and reggae acoustically.
+Violist Vesko Kountchev is from Bulgaria and introduces a new Balkan influence to the mix, which is typical since the group lineup and guest artists always come from a wide range of musical cultures and usually a song or two per album has verses sung in English or French.

 In 2003, the year that Enchilado was released, Amparo recorded Don't Leave Me Now with Calexico as backing musicians.
 The track appeared in 2004 on compilation Rebeldía con Alegría which covers all her albums except Bebesones.

 In 2006 Amparanoia released their final album La Vida Te Da and recorded a live CD/DVD at the Barcelona Sala Apollo in November.
 Seguire caMinando was released in 2008 and promoted on a byebye-tour.

 In 2010, Amparo Sánchez released her debut solo album Tucson-Habana.